wsydney76/extras/ACTIONS.md

 }
 ```

+The content of the data parameter depends on the content type returned from the server:

+__application/json__:

+This is the content type expected from the server, if the controller uses `return asSuccess()/asModelSuccess()/asFailure()/asModelFailure()`.

+The data parameter will be an object with the following properties:

 - `data` (Object): Decoded JSON response from the server.
     - `data.message`: Success or error message returned from the server.
     - `data.<key>`: Additional data returned from the server.
     - `data.<modelName>`: Model data returned from server via `->asModelSuccess()`. `->asModelFailure()`.
     - `data.errors`: Validation errors for models (if any).
+    - `data.cart`: Commerce only: The cart data returned from Commerce actions like `commerce/cart/update-cart`.

 - `status` (Number): HTTP status code (e.g., `200`, `400`).
 - `ok` (Boolean): Indicates whether the request was successful (`true` for success, `false` for errors).

+If the controller uses `return $this->asJson(...)`, the data parameter will be the raw response from the server.
+In this case, the default failure/notice handling will not work, and you will have to handle errors manually.

+__text/html__:

+This is the content type returned from the server if the controller uses `return $this->renderTemplate()`.

+The data parameter will be a string containing the HTML content of the response. `data.message` is not present in this case.

+__other__:

+No specific handling is provided for other content types.
+The data parameter will be what `response.text()` returns.
+Gook luck!

 #### Handling Errors